Log actual dCache door used in transferred event

 I see that we do need to revisit the log parsing, since all the "starting transfer" and "finished transfer" messages aren't getting parsed into usable fields (I guess they're relatively new?), and looking at the "transferred" message--which encompasses a single ifdh command that may include multiple transfers--may not be what we really want.

-#3 Updated by Marc Mengel about 1 year ago
+#3 Updated by Marc Mengel over 1 year ago

 - Target version deleted (